DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Canvas grew into one of the favorite spots for Amsterdammers and visitors for a coffee or a beer with a great view over the city.

-The latte-sipping crowds aside, Canvas did maintain its ties with Amsterdam’s alternative heritage.
-Living Legends, an evening showcasing the hippie stars from days gone by, was an initiative organized by artist Steven de Peven.
+Latte-sipping crowds aside, Canvas did maintain its ties with Amsterdam’s alternative heritage.
+Living Legends, an evening showcasing hippie stars from days gone by, was an initiative organized by artist Steven de Peven.
 The plan emerged completely organically and without Urban Resort’s interference.
 Nevertheless, Jaap Draaisma was pleased and surprised in equal measure to see the alternative crowd that was the precursor of the squatting movement of the 80s, pass by.
 'All of a sudden, hippie-artists such as Hans Plomp and Simon Vinkenoog were performing their poetry at Canvas on a Friday night', he recalls.
 And the Living Legends night was not the only tie to the old hippies and Provos the Volkskrant building had.
 Willem de Ridder, Fluxus artist and